geosmart/lumma/README.md

-# Lumma — Hear.
-Heal.
-Hold.
+# Lumma

 [中文说明 (Chinese Version)](./README.zh.md)

-A free AI-native journal for your inner reflections.
+**Lumma is an AI-native diary app** for your inner reflections.

 Journal freely.
 Reflect deeply.
 Powered by AI.

+> As a heavy Obsidian user, I love journaling.
+But Obsidian’s mobile experience is lacking, especially for AI-based plugins.
+That’s why I built Lumma with Flutter—to create a seamless, mobile-first journaling experience.

-## 🌟 Main Features
+## ✨ Key Features

-### 📝 Smart Diary Modes
+### 📝 Smart Journaling Modes

-- **Q&A Mode**: Guide users to reflect and record through preset questions
+- **Q&A Mode**: Answer guided prompts that help you reflect on your day—your observations, emotions, challenges, and insights
-- **Chat Mode**: Freely talk with AI, confide as with a friend
+- **Chat Mode**: Talk freely with the AI, just like having a supportive conversation with a friend

-### 🤖 AI Integration
+### 🤖 Built-in AI Capabilities

-- Supports multiple large language model (LLM) configurations
+- Support for multiple LLM backends
+- Auto-generated journal entries and summaries
-- Intelligent Q&A generation and conversation understanding
+- Smart title and tag extraction
-- Automatic extraction of diary categories and titles
-- Customizable prompt templates

-### 📱 User Experience
-- Modern gradient UI design
-- Light and dark theme switching
+- Fully customizable prompts and conversation styles
-- Smooth chat interface with markdown rendering
-- Responsive layout adaptation

-### 💾 Data Management
+### 💾 Secure and Syncable

-- Local storage of diary content
+- All journals are saved locally in Markdown format
-- WebDAV cloud sync support
+- Supports WebDAV for cloud backup and sync
-- Diary file list management
-- Front-matter metadata support

-### ⚙️ Configuration System
-- Flexible LLM model configuration
-- Custom prompt management
-- Q&A question configuration
-- Sync settings management

-## 🏗️ Tech Stack

-### Framework
-- **Flutter**: Cross-platform mobile app development
-- **Dart**: Programming language

-## 🎨 Highlights

-1. **Emotional Design**: "Hear.
-Heal.
-Hold." embodies the ideas of listening, healing, and companionship
-2. **AI-Enhanced Experience**: More than a recording tool, it's an intelligent conversation partner
-3. **Flexible Recording**: Q&A and chat modes for different needs
-4. **Privacy Protection**: Local storage by default, optional cloud sync
-5. **Highly Customizable**: From UI themes to AI prompts, everything is configurable

-*Lumma - Record every moment of life with the warmth of AI* 💝
+- Compatible with Obsidian sync via Advanced URI

+## 🛠 How It Works

+Use voice input (e.g. via WeChat keyboard) to capture your thoughts.
+Lumma uses AI to structure the content into clean Markdown files, ready to sync with your Obsidian vault.